 Internal Medicine

 Your first year is full of core rotations, building a strong foundation of medical knowledge and clinic skills.
 You’ll spend 13 weeks in total on floor/admitting rotations.
-This includes 8 ward weeks, 1 week of admitting, 2 weeks of medical oncology and 2 weeks of intern nights.
+This includes eight ward weeks, one week of admitting, two weeks of medical oncology and two weeks of intern nights.
 Your medicine experience is unique in that there is senior support for the interns on the floors, allowing them to take care of the acutely ill without necessarily having to break away to do admissions.
 This is balanced with the admitting week and intern nights where there are opportunities to do admissions.

 You also get ICU/ICU-Stepdown exposure with time in our Medical ICU and Cardiac Acute Care Unit (CACU).
 Here you will see a variety of pathologies and work with senior residents and fellows to provide care to the sickest patients.
 You will also be working under the supervision of our pulmonary and cardiology faculty.

-Lastly, your year is rounded out with 3 weeks of our med peds ambulatory week to build your skillset in providing high-quality outpatient care. .
+Lastly, your year is rounded out with three weeks of our Med/Peds ambulatory rotation to build your skillset in providing high-quality outpatient care.

 Pediatrics

-You will become an expert in the care of a newborn between your 4 weeks in our newborn nursery and 4 weeks in the NICU.
+You will become an expert in the care of a newborn between your four weeks in our newborn nursery and four weeks in the NICU.
 The experiences are unique and complimentary.
-In the newborn nursery, you’ll see a higher volume of well babies and develop a good sense of the normal exam as well as perfecting your counseling skills.
-While in the NICU, just next door, you’ll take care of the sickest babies with delivery resuscitation, critical care, and ventilator management.
-The NICU has 24 hour in house coverage with both a NICU fellow and attending as well as mid-level (NP) support.
+In the newborn nursery, you will see a higher volume of well babies and develop a good sense of the normal exam as well as perfecting your counseling skills.
+While in the NICU just next door, you’ll take care of the sickest babies with delivery room resuscitation, critical care, and ventilator management.
+The NICU has 24-hour in-house coverage with a NICU Attending, Fellow and mid-level (NNP) support.

-Your general pediatric management will also grow with both inpatient exposure and outpatient exposure.
-You’ll spent 10 weeks on the wards (2 of those weeks will be nights).
-Your wards time included caring for subspecialty patients who are being primary managed by our subspecialists (pulmonology, gastroenterology).
-In addition to your wards time you’ll spend 2 weeks in the peds ED.
-In order to build a strong outpatient skillset, you’ll do two weeks of general pediatrics elective which allows you to spend time in our various clinic sites, working with general pediatric attendings.
-Your year will be rounded out with two weeks of elective time.
+Your general pediatric management will grow with both inpatient and outpatient exposure.
+You will spend ten weeks on the wards (two of those weeks will be nights).
+Your ward time includes caring for subspecialty patients who are primarily managed by our subspecialists (Pulmonology, Gastroenterology).
+In addition to your ward time you will spend two weeks in the Pediatric Emergency Department.
+In order to build a strong outpatient skillset, you will do two weeks of a general pediatrics elective which allows you to spend time in our various clinic sites working with general pediatric attendings.
+Your year will round out with two weeks of elective time.

 PGY-2 + PGY-3 Experience